A “royal” edifice

-Built in 1816 on the site of the old fortress belonging to the Counts of Dreux, Saint-Louis Chapel of Dreux houses the sepultures of the Bourbon-Orléans family.
-The first building was in neo-classical style and built by the Duchess of Orléans, later to be extended by her son King Louis-Philippe, in neo-Gothic style.
+Built in 1816, on the site of the ancient fortress of the Counts of Dreux, the Chapel Saint Louis of Dreux was the burial place of the Bourbon-Orleans family.
+The first construction, by the Duchess of Orleans, in neoclassical style, was later enlarged by her son King Louis-Philippe in

 of recumbent statues